 I’d have to learn a dance between surrender and choice that allowed me to be both the graceful, softened, relaxed-into-the moment follow of the music I was moving to, and the powerful choreographer of the dance I desired to live in now and in the days to come.

 It turned out not to be impossible.
-And, in fact, to lead to something that stretched the magic of my sorceress self into a fine tuning of creation that has embedded itself in the energetics of my life and business.
-In the dance with uncertainty I’ve learned to find a stability within my business and my service to the world that holds strong to its core no matter what comes in certain uncertainty.
-A stability that holds the energetics of my, and my clients’, power as creators through the unstable.
+And, in fact, to lead to something that stretched the magic of my sorceress self into a fine-tuning of creation that has embedded itself in the energetics of my life and business.
+In the dance with uncertainty, I’ve learned to find stability within my business and my service to the world that holds strong to its core no matter what comes in certain uncertainty.
+The stability that holds the energetics of my, and my clients’, power as creators through the unstable.

 And it’s now time to share with you a few more things I’ve learned that have been part of my how-to course in mastering this practice.